vnxdev/docker-jodconverter/README.md

-This image eugenmayer/jodconverter:rest with additional fonts installed
+Basically eugenmayer/jodconverter:rest but with additional fonts installed